 If you collected your pinecones yourself, make sure to bake them so that no evil little buggies invade your home.
 Just put the pinecones on a foil-lined cookie sheet and bake at 200° for 20 minutes.
 If you got your pinecones from the store, you can skip this step.
 You’re safe.

 Once the pinecones are ready, pour your Epsom salts into a shallow dish.
 Then, put strings of Elmer’s glue on your pinecones.
 You want there to be glue on all levels, like this:

 Now you’ll roll your glue-covered pinecone through the Epsom salts and place it somewhere to dry.
 It takes 10-15 minutes for the pinecones to be ready for the next step.

 While your pinecones are drying, you can heat your glue gun and cut the 1 in ribbon into 2 ft lengths.
 Then you’ll hot glue your pinecones to the ends of the ribbon.

 Once you’ve got all your ribbons glued to pinecones, you’ll put them all together and tie them in an overhand knot.
 You can leave things here and be done, but I thought it looked a little bland, so I added hot-glued ribbon bows in a contrasting color (gold).
-I hung it on the door, and now my house looks ready if Utah ever decides to do its impression of a Winter Wonderland!
+I hung it on the door, and now my house looks ready for that first snow!